In India, the Datsun GO Cross might come with two powertrain options – a 1.2-litre, DOHC petrol and a 1.5-litre In-line diesel.

 |Base Model||Rs 5 lakh|

 |Top Model||Rs 10 lakh|

-The upcoming car will be based on the low-cost platform with extensive localisation.
-This would aide cost cutting and positioning it well against the rivals.
+The upcoming car will be developed on Nissan’s V minus platform, which is currently been developed in India.
+This low-cost platform with extensive localisation and component sharing with GO+ would help Datsun to price it well against the rivals.
 Considering the comprehensive localisation for GO Cross, we expect it to fall between Rs 5 lakh to Rs 10 lakh (ex-showroom).

 |Engine||1.2-litre, 3-cylinder Petrol|